What Is a 499 Status Code?

 These are just a few examples of what could cause an HTTP 499 error.
 In order to determine the specific cause of the error, it may be necessary to investigate further using server logs or other troubleshooting methods.

-Troubleshooting a 499 Status Code
+How to Troubleshoot a 499 Status Code Error

 Since the HTTP 499 error is not a standard HTTP status code, it can be tricky to troubleshoot.
 However, there are a few general steps that you can take to try to identify and resolve the issue: